Setting Up a New GOTR Site

 - Recruit girls for a team.
 A minimum of 10 participants is required to host a GOTR program.
 Three coaches are required to host a team of 20 girls.

-- Market the program at your site.
+- Work with GOTR-Nebraska staff to promote the program at your site.
 Each site is provided with registration brochures and promotional literature from GOTR-Nebraska.

-- Marketing entails: a) Sending brochures home in weekly folders with girls in eligible grades; b) Running a “blurb” in the school’s or principal’s newsletter; c) Delivering a 10-minute presentation to girls in eligible grades during lunch, recess, P.E. or another acceptable time; d) Hanging posters around the school; and e) Sending a news release to local media.
+- Promoting GOTR at the site can entail: a) Sending brochures home in weekly folders with girls in eligible grades; b) Running a “blurb” in the school’s or principal’s newsletter; c) Delivering a 10-minute presentation to girls in eligible grades during lunch, recess, P.E. or another acceptable time (if allowed by school); d) Hanging posters around the school; and e) Sending a news release to local media.